reactwg/react-native-new-architecture/docs/appendix.md

 ## V. Note on Existing Apps

 This guide provides instructions for migrating an application that is based on the default app template that is provided by React Native.
 If your app has deviated from the template, or you are working with an application that was never based off the template, then the following sections might help.

-### Finding your bridge delegate

-This guide assumes that the `AppDelegate` is configured as the bridge delegate.
-If you are not sure which is your bridge delegate, then place a breakpoint in `RCTBridge` and `RCTCxxBridge`, run your app, and inspect `self.delegate`.

 ---